a-whitehouse/mol-gen/README.md

 with 80% kept in the training set and 10% reserved for validation and testing respectively.
 This can all be achieved with the example preprocessing [config file](examples/all_drug_like/preprocessing.yml).

-The file can be made more restrictive if desired, for example to only keep molecules that have a Tanimoto similarity score of at least 0.5 to a particular lead compound from a high-throughput screening campaign.
+The file can be made more restrictive if desired, for example to only keep molecules that have a minimum Tanimoto similarity score to a particular lead compound from a high-throughput screening campaign.
 To achieve this, you can expand the config to include structure filters as described in the [config docs](docs/config.md#preprocessing).

 Once you have a config file you can run the preprocessing step on a dataset of SMILES strings: